ortelius/scec-datasource-abs/README.md

 ## Run your Code locally with PostgreSQL
 - Set environment variable `DATA_SOURCE` as `postgres`.
 - Set additional environment variable like `DB_HOST`, `DB_PORT`, `DB_USERNAME`,and `DB_PASSWORD`
 - Run application using `go run .\main.go`.
-(NOTE: Make sure you are in go-abs directory)
+(NOTE: Make sure you are in scec-datasource-abs directory)

 ## Run your Code locally with PostgreSQL using Docker Compose
 - Please make sure pre-requisites are done and verified.